maximilianh/cellBrowser/docs/seurat.rst

 -----------

-If you are an RStudio user and have a Seurat object, you can convert it to html directly without going to the Unix command line.
-Users of large servers may prefer to import a Seurat ``rds`` file.
-If you have an expression matrix and no knowledge of Seurat, you can still use our minimal Seurat pipeline to do some quick inspection of your data with the Cell Browser.
+If you are an RStudio user and have a Seurat object, you can convert it to html directly without going to the Unix command line with the ``ExportToCellbrowser()`` R function.
+Users of large servers may prefer to import a Seurat ``rds`` file with the Unix command line tool ``cbImportSeurat``.
+If you have an expression matrix and no knowledge of Seurat, you can use our default Seurat pipeline ``cbSeurat`` to create a Cell Browser.

 Convert a Seurat2 .rds file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^